dzekelid/users/_listings/sendgrid/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/users/master/_listings/sendgrid/subusers-subuser-name-stats-monthly-get.md
-- name: SendGrid Delete Subusers Subuser Name
+- name: SendGrid Patch Subusers Subuser Name
   description: |-
-    This endpoint allows you to delete a subuser.
-This is a permanent action, once deleted a subuser cannot be retrieved.
+    This endpoint allows you to enable or disable a subuser.

     For more information about Subusers: